John Barrington, 1st Viscount Barrington: Career

 Barrington was a Dissenter and in 1701 published several pamphlets in favour of the civil rights of Protestant dissenters.
 On the recommendation of Lord Somers he was employed to encourage the Presbyterians in Scotland to support the union of the two kingdoms, and in 1708 he was rewarded for this service by being appointed to the office of commissioner of the customs.
 He was removed from this position on the change of administration in 1711.
 In the meantime he had benefitted from the bequest to him of two considerable estates.
-One was left by a distant family connection, Francis Barrington of Tofts, whose name he assumed by act of parliament in 1710, and the other by an admirer John Wildman of Beckett Hall at Shrivenham, Berkshire (now Oxfordshire).
+One was left by a distant family connection, Francis Barrington of Tofts, whose name he assumed in 1710, and then formally took by a private act of Parliament, Barrington's Name Act 1716 (3 Geo.
+1. c.
+8 Pr.); and the other by an admirer John Wildman of Beckett Hall at Shrivenham, Berkshire (now Oxfordshire).
 Barrington was now one of the leading dissenters.

 Monument to John Barrington in St. Andrew's parish church, Shrivenham, in the Vale of White Horse.

 At the 1715 general election Barrington was returned unopposed as Member of Parliament for Berwick-upon-Tweed with another dissenter Grey Neville.
 In 1720 the King raised him to the Irish peerage as Baron Barrington, of Newcastle in the County of Limerick, and Viscount Barrington, of Ardglass in the County of Down.
 He was re-elected as MP for Berwick in a contest at the 1722 general election.

 Barrington had become sub-governor of the Harburg Company, which was founded to conduct trade between Great Britain and Hanover.
 The company had authority to raise capital by lottery at Harburg and Barrington's role was to obtain approval from Parliament to hold the lottery in England.
 Although he was told by Walpole and others that it was illegal and imprudent, the lottery went ahead.
 A parliamentary committee was set up to investigate, condemned the undertaking and concluded that Barrington had been guilty of "promoting, abetting, and carrying on a fraudulent undertaking".
 As a result, he was expelled from the House of Commons in 1723.
 Some considered the punishment much too severe, and was thought to be due to Walpole's personal malice.

 In 1725, Barrington published his principal work, entitled Miscellanea Sacra or a New Method of considering so much of the History of the Apostles as is contained in Scripture,—afterwards reprinted with additions and corrections, in 1770, by his son Shute.
 In the same year he published An Essay on the Several Dispensations of God to Mankind.

 Barrington stood again at Berwick at the 1727 general election and was defeated.
 He was confident of winning at the 1734 election, but Walpole decided to work against him.
 In the event Barrington lost by four votes.